Beetlejuice Sandworm Lawn Decorations

 Beetlejuice sandworm hand-painted on plywood.
 If you’re good at wood cutting and painting, this can be an inspiring project to show your creativity.

-The easiest way to decorate your lawn is to get a giant Beetlejuice sandworm inflatable from Amazon or Home Depot.
-It looks awesome and at night I even look wonderful with lights.
+The easiest way to decorate your lawn is to get a giant 8.9 ft.
+Beetlejuice sandworm inflatable from Spirit Halloween.
+The best part, it even lights-up at night and that looks awesome.

 This decoration is inspired by the funny dinner scene in the movie, where the creepy monster hand came out from the guest’s soup bowls.